takanyanta/Sparse-LSTM-Autoencoder-Implementation/README.md

 * To avoid the above problem, the technique to apply L1 regularization to LSTM autoencoder is advocated in the below paper.
 >*N. Gugulothu, P. Malhotra, L. Vig, and G. Shroff, “[Sparse neural networks for anomaly detection in high-dimensional time series](https://www.researchgate.net/profile/Pankaj_Malhotra3/publication/326305246_Sparse_Neural_Networks_for_Anomaly_Detection_in_High-Dimensional_Time_Series/links/5b59f633aca272a2d66cbb98/Sparse-Neural-Networks-for-Anomaly-Detection-in-High-Dimensional-Time-Series.pdf),” in AI4IOT Workshop in Conjunction with ICML, International Joint Conference on Artificial Intelligence and European Conference on Artificial Intelligence, Stockholm, Sweden, 2018.*
 ![Extract the frame](https://github.com/takanyanta/Try-Sparse-LSTM-Autoencoder/blob/main/paper.png "process1")
-* The point is to use L1 regularization at the second layer of sequence model(right under the input data).
+* The point is to use L1 regularization at the second layer of the sequence model(right under the input data).

 ## Algorithm and How to implement